desihub/desiutil/etc/doc/README.rst

 ==========================

-This directory contains files that are used to support the documentation of other products, such as Sphinx configuration and Makefiles.
+This directory contains files that are used to support the documentation of other products, such as Sphinx or Doxygen configuration and Makefiles.